logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * These indicators group the matched pairs for all episodes reported in Out-3 to indicate significant clinical changes between episode start and finish
-* The change for an episode is based on the effect size statistic which is defined as (score at episode end - score at episode start) / episode start scores for all episodes
+* The change for an episode is based on the effect size statistic which is defined as (score at episode end - score at episode start) / standard deviation of episode start scores for all episodes
-* Effect sizes of 1.5 or more constitute Significant improvement, -1.5 or less constitute Significant deterioration.
-Effect sizes between -1.5 and 1.5 indicate No significant change
+* Effect sizes of +0.5 or more constitute Significant improvement, -0.5 or less constitute Significant deterioration.
+  Effect sizes between -0.5 and 0.5 indicate No significant change
 * Out-1 includes only episodes identified as "Low intensity psychological interventions", Out-2 only those identified as "Psychological therapies delivered by mental health professionals"